RenuGhatuwa/Portfolio/Project 3- data Summarization.md

 - Folder-based S3 structure aligned to reporting needs

 Timeline:
-Expected completion within one week, including design, testing, and deployment phases.
+Completed within 3 days, including design, testing, and deployment phases.

 Outcome:
 The project delivers a scalable, low-maintenance solution for transforming raw academic records into structured summaries.
 It enhances operational visibility, reduces manual processing, and sets the foundation for ongoing automation and analytics.